Monday, November 10, 2008

 Distributed by T-Edward Wines in NYC

-At last, a good Burgundy Pinot Noir for less than $20 on the shelves.
-One can find affordable, interesting, fruity Pinot Noir from the Languedoc or even light, fresh, earthy Pinot Noir from the Loire, but finding a good Burgundy in this price range became quite difficult over the last 3-4 years.
+Finally, a good Burgundy Pinot Noir for less than $20 is on the shelves.
+One can find affordable, enjoyable, fruity Pinot Noir from the Languedoc or even light, fresh, earthy Pinot Noir from the Loire.
+However, finding a good Burgundy in this price range became quite difficult over the last 3-4 years.

 Nestled in the commune of Ige, northwest of Macon, Domaine Fichet was created in 1976 by Francis and Christiane Fichet.
 It is now run by their two sons, Pierre-Yves (winemaker) and Olivier (vineyard manager), who took over in 1988.
 They have since increased the size of the vineyard from 11 to 20 hectares and significantly raised the quality level of their wines.